Wither-Bane/eyeware/README.md

 By adding these words when reciting the passphrase in one's head, but not actually adding them to the typed passphrase, memorization can be eased without increasing the characters to be typed.

-## The Randomness of the Computer
+## computer-generation of a passphrase (*The Randomness of the Computer*)

 Alternatively, one can generate a passphrase [using a computer](http://world.std.com/~reinhold/dicewarefaq.html#computer).
-The Diceware author recommends using a slightly longer list (8192 words, to make it a whole power of two) for computer generation.
+The Diceware author recommends using a slightly longer list (8192 words, to make it a whole power of two; for there is only one Lord of the RNG...and he does not share power) for computer generation.
 The file `eyeware8k` (found above) was created for this purpose.

 **Many methods of random number generation are insufficiently random for strong passphrase generation.
 Be sure to choose a quality source of randomness, such as in the example below.**